The Dreaded Double-Booked Meeting Room in Microsoft Office 365

-For various reasons—not the least of which is double-booking mixups—the average meeting begins six minutes late.
-So when the average employee in the U.S. attends 62 meetings per month, that adds up to 6.2 wasted hours each month or 74.4 hours per employee every single year.
+For various reasons—not the least of which is double-booking mix ups—the average meeting starts six minutes late.
+When the average employee in the U.S. attends 62 meetings per month, it adds up to 6.2 wasted hours each month or 74.4 hours per employee every single year.
 If you have 50 employees making about as much as the average U.S. office worker at $13.27 per hour, you are spending almost $50K every single year on wasted time in meetings.

 Disallow Recurring Bookings for All Resources

-Recurring bookings sounds like a good idea, especially if you have a weekly or monthly meeting.
-However, using recurring bookings often allows for another party to book the room at the same time, which can create a huge headache for both groups.
+Recurring bookings sound like a good idea, especially if you have a weekly or monthly meeting.
+However, using regular bookings often allows for another party to book the room at the same time, which can create a massive headache for both groups.
 Instead, you can use Set-Calendar processing to refuse recurring bookings.
 Microsoft goes into detail about how to implement this function here.

 Set Your Allowable Meeting Conflict Rate to 0%

 One of the easiest ways to prevent double bookings is to set the allowable conflict rate for meeting rooms to 0%.
 This article will walk you through how to set up 0% conflict and adjust several other scheduling permissions.

 Make All Bookings Go Through a Human Gatekeeper

 Another solution is to make all bookings go through a “human gatekeeper”, such as a facility manager, office manager, or receptionist.
-This tactic will help prevent most double books, but it also reduces efficiency and eliminates one of the major benefits of using Microsoft 365 to book meeting rooms—which is that it is so easy to use without any additional support.
+This tactic will help prevent most double books.
+Still, it also reduces efficiency and eliminates one of the significant benefits of using Microsoft 365 to book meeting rooms— it is so easy to use without any additional support.
 To do this, adjust your settings so a human “owner” has to grant permission before specific resources or rooms can be reserved.

-Create a PowerShell cmdlet That Searches for Upcoming Resource Conflicts
+Create a 'PowerShell cmdlet' to Search for Upcoming Resource Conflicts

-Another way to avoid Microsoft 365 meeting room double booking is to set up a PowerShell cmdlet that searches the calendar for double-booked meetings so one instance can be moved to an open room.
-This process can be complex to implement, but it certainly solves the problem.
+Another way to stop Outlook Calendar meeting room double booking is to set up a 'PowerShell cmdlet' that searches the calendar for double-booked meetings so one instance can be moved to an open room.
+Implementing this process can be complex, but it certainly solves the problem.
 For the uninitiated, a 'cmdlet' is a script that performs a specific action.
 Sumatra Development suggests creating a script that sends both meeting owners a notification, prompting them to solve the problem themselves.

 Set Up a Resource Mailbox to Auto Decline Double Bookings